- Associate Professor Eric Waclawik

 Teaching areas: Physical chemistry

-- Prangige E, Sarina S, Waclawik E, Ayoko G, Han P, Jia J, Zhu H, (2019) Plasmonic switching of the reaction pathway: Visible-light irradiation varies the reactant concentration at the solid-solution interface of a gold-cobalt catalyst, Angewandte Chemie p12032-12036
+- Prangige E, Sarina S, Waclawik E, Ayoko G, Han P, Jia J, Zhu H, (2019) Plasmonic switching of the reaction pathway: Visible-light irradiation varies the reactant concentration at the solid-solution interface of a gold-cobalt catalyst, Angewandte Chemie - International Edition p12032-12036

 - Xiao Q, Sarina S, Waclawik E, Jia J, Chang J, Riches J, Wu H, Zheng Z, Zhu H, (2016) Alloying gold with copper makes for a highly selective visible-light photocatalyst for the reduction of nitroaromatics to anilines, ACS Catalysis p1744-1753

-- Fernando J, Shortell M, Noble C, Harmer J, Jaatinen E, Waclawik E, (2016) Controlling Au Photodeposition on Large ZnO Nanoparticles, ACS applied materials & interfaces p14271-14283
+- Fernando J, Shortell M, Noble C, Harmer J, Jaatinen E, Waclawik E, (2016) Controlling Au Photodeposition on Large ZnO Nanoparticles, ACS Applied Materials and Interfaces p14271-14283

 - Gao G, Jiao Y, Waclawik E, Du A, (2016) Single atom (Pd/Pt) supported on graphitic carbon nitride as efficient photocatalyst for visible-light reduction of carbon dioxide, Journal of the American Chemical Society p6292-6297

 - Chang J, Waclawik E, (2014) Colloidal semiconductor nanocrystals: controlled synthesis and surface chemistry in organic media, RSC Advances p23505-23527